History of Argentina: War of Independence

 A new assembly, the Congress of Tucumán, was called while San Martín was preparing the crossing of the Andes.
 It finally declared independence from Spain or any other foreign power.
 Bolivia declared itself independent in 1825, and Uruguay was created in 1828 as a result of the Cisplatine War.

 The French-Argentine Hippolyte Bouchard then brought his fleet to wage war against Spain overseas and attacked Spanish California, Spanish Chile, Spanish Peru and Spanish Philippines.
 He secured the allegiance of escaped Filipinos in San Blas who defected from the Spanish to join the Argentine navy, due to common Argentine and Philippine grievances against Spanish colonization.
 At a later date, the Argentine Sun of May was adopted as a symbol by the Filipinos in the Philippine Revolution against Spain.
 Bouchard also secured the diplomatic recognition of Argentina from King Kamehameha I of the Kingdom of Hawaii.
 Historian Pacho O'Donnell affirms that Hawaii was the first state that recognized Argentina's independence.
+During the Argentine War of independence, the founder of Argentina, Jose de San Martin, his brother, Juan Fermín de San Martín, was already in the Philippines and drumming up revolutionary fervor.

-The United Kingdom officially recognized Argentine independence in 1825, with the signing of a Treaty of Friendship, Commerce, and Navigation on February 2; the British chargé d'affaires in Buenos Aires, Woodbine Parish, signed on behalf of his country.
+The United Kingdom officially recognized Argentine independence in 1825, with the signing of a Treaty of Friendship, Commerce, and Navigation on 2 February; the British chargé d'affaires in Buenos Aires, Woodbine Parish, signed on behalf of his country.
 Spanish recognition of Argentine independence was not to come for several decades.